What degrees are available if I apply to the Bioinformatics Graduate Program?

 Should I find a supervisor first, before I apply?

 It is in your best interests to first find a supervisor who is willing to fund your graduate studies, before you apply to the program.
-You may send in your complete application to the program, and we will circulate your application to interested faculty.
-However, just because you send an application into the program, does not guarantee that a supervisor will be found for you.
+You may apply on-line without securing a supervisor, and we will circulate your application to interested faculty.
+However, just because you submit an on-line application into the program, does not guarantee that a supervisor will be found for you.
 It would be most beneficial to contact potential supervisors and make them aware that you are interested in entering their lab for graduate studies.
 The program will make every attempt to match you with a potential supervisor, but it is ultimately your responsibility to find someone.

 Am I automatically accepted into the program if I apply on-line through the Faculty of Graduate Studies (FoGS) and select your program?